-Granted , most head units support both Carplay and Android Auto which is actually good , however , if you pay close attention , you will notice they tend to perform better with one software and not-so-good with the other.
+Granted , most head units support both Carplay and Android Auto which is actually good , however , if you pay close attention , you will notice they perform better with one software and not-so-good with the other.

 Car owners have put this into consideration when shopping for an aftermarket head unit and in this article , we’re going to reveal the best apple carplay stereo based on our findings.

-Our top rated product and the best apple carplay stereo is non other than Sony’s XAV-AX100 and even though Sony launched the AX200 as its successor , the XAV-AX100 is still a favourite among car owners who use Apple Carplay.
+The best apple carplay stereo is non other than Sony’s XAV-AX100 and even though Sony launched the AX200 as its successor , the XAV-AX100 is still a favourite among car owners who use Apple Carplay.